 The red to copper coloured bark is a particularly striking feature of the tree.

-Plant in a full sun position for best results with a free draining soil.
-Mixing in some organic matter such as well rotted compost or manure will help the tree get established.
+Plant in a full sun position for best results with free-draining soil.
+Mixing in some organic matter such as well-rotted compost or manure will help the tree get established.

 Personal message included at no additional cost if required.
 Just add the information required on the card at checkout.